Skip to main navigation Skip to search Skip to main content

-Optimized design of a nanocomposite Ta2O5 and Pd multilayer OFSPR H2 sensor: A theoretical analysis
+Optimized design of a nanocomposite Ta2O5 and Pd multilayer OFSPR H2 sensor: a theoretical analysis: A theoretical analysis

 Research output: Chapter in Book/Report/Conference proceedingConference contributionpeer-review